MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 If the test fails:
 1. Restart the client and test again.
 1. Restart Windows.
-This might be necessary in rare cases to delete volatile cache.
+This step might be necessary in rare cases to delete volatile cache.

 ### Cached token
 This test verifies that the client successfully authenticated to Microsoft Entra.